 - Compliance: SZFAs are subject to audits and must comply with reporting requirements set by the Free Trade Zone authorities.

-Key Considerations When Choosing Legal Entities in Uruguay
+Choosing the Right Legal Structure in Uruguay

 Ownership Structure